John atte Yate, 1332

 Lawrence Ward has done a lot of research into the Yates relating to Stanford in the Vale.
-His notes mention William atte Yatte of Charney and his wife Isabel being listed in the 1381 Poll Tax, so there were Yates in Charney even in the late 1300s.
+Both he and Jasmine Howse mention William atte Yatte of Charney and his wife Isabel being listed in the 1381 Poll Tax.

 Richard Yate, 1400s